Interfaith Coalition for Action, Reconciliation and Empowerment

 In 2010, 1,200 ICARE leaders assembled to challenge the Early Learning Coalition and the Jacksonville Children’s Commission to prioritize accessibility for full-day pre-kindergarten care by allocating approximately $2.1 million dollars toward wrap-around funding for low-income working families.
 To date, 1,000 more students are registered for quality voluntary pre-kindergarten programs with almost 300 more families receiving full-day vouchers.

 In 2013, ICARE pressed the County Sheriff, Superintendent and State Attorney to implement a Restorative Justice program proven in several large cities to reduce repeat youth offenses in the schools and neighborhoods.
-Today, 160 schools are using Restorative Justice and 8,700 youth went through the program last year.
+Today, 180 schools are using Restorative Justice and 11,000 youth went through the program last year.
 In one year, out-of-school suspensions have decreased by 25%.
-In addition, three Neighborhood Accountability Boards have opened to divert nonviolent youth from jail.
+In addition, four Neighborhood Accountability Boards have opened to divert nonviolent youth from jail.
 This restorative justice method brings the victim and offender together and allows neighbors to decide on restitution outside of jail.
-This program is serving youth in a dozen zip codes.
-One hundred and fifty youth went through the program in the last year and now do not have a criminal record.
+This program has served 500 youth and 97% of never reoffended.

 Board of Directors